The skin is the body’s largest organ. It protects your body from infection but is also susceptible to infection.

 The common symptoms include rash and redness of the skin.
 Other symptoms that you may experience include tenderness, pain, and itching.

 When you begin to see pus in your blisters, you need to see a doctor immediately.
-It is also advisable to consult a doctor when your skin infection is getting worse or shows no sign of improvement.
+It is also advisable to consult a dermatologist in Singapore when your skin infection is getting worse or shows no sign of improvement.

 Keep in mind that skin infections can spread to the bloodstream and cause more trouble.
 When that happens, the skin infection becomes life-threatening.